Biomedical Engineering

 6

-Up to twelve hours may be substituted with BME 798 hours taken before candidacy; A minimum of twelve hours of BME 799 must be taken after admission to candidacy over at least two terms
+Up to twelve hours may be substituted with BME 798 hours taken before candidacy; a minimum of twelve hours of BME 799 must be taken after admission to candidacy over at least two terms

 Coursework for PhD, Bioinformatics Track after BS Degree